Oneflow-Inc/oneflow/docs/source/fx.rst

 Module-to-Module) transformation toolkit.
 For each Graph IR, we can create valid Python code matching the Graph's semantics.
-This functionality is wrapped up in :class:`GraphModule`, which is a :class:`torch.nn.Module` instance that holds a :class:`Graph` as well as a ``forward`` method generated from the Graph.
+This functionality is wrapped up in :class:`GraphModule`, which is a :class:`oneflow.nn.Module` instance that holds a :class:`Graph` as well as a ``forward`` method generated from the Graph.

 Taken together, this pipeline of components (symbolic tracing ->